MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

 Merging incidents together is preferable to unlinking alerts from one incident and linking them to another, because all the incident information (for example, the activity log) is preserved.

+For now, only two incidents at a time can be merged manually.

 For instructions and more information on how to merge incidents manually, see [Merge incidents manually in the Microsoft Defender portal](merge-incidents-manually.md).

 ## Next steps